MGIC updates on Freddie Mac conditions

-(Reuters) - MGIC Investment Corp (MTG.N) said mortgage financier Freddie Mac FMCC.OB has reduced the capital the mortgage insurer will need to add to its main unit, MGIC, in order to continue writing insurance throughout the United States.
+Sept 28 (Reuters) - MGIC Investment Corp said mortgage financier Freddie Mac has reduced the capital the mortgage insurer will need to add to its main unit, MGIC, in order to continue writing insurance throughout the United States.

 Freddie Mac now requires the company to contribute $100 million, down from $200 million, to allow its new unit MIC to temporarily write mortgage insurance in more states.